25 Things to Do in Vermont in Fall

 Visit a Classic Village in Vermont This Fall

-Small towns like Dorset, Weston, Warren, Grafton, East Burke, Ripton, and Newfane are extra special in the fall.
-With their country stores, church steeples, and dirt roads, they each have their own story.
-Make sure you get off the beaten path and explore these beautiful communities during Vermont’s fall foliage season.
+Small towns like Dorset, Weston, Warren, Peacham, Grafton, East Burke, Ripton and Newfane are extra special in the fall.
+With country stores, church steeples, grange halls and dirt roads, every town has a story.

 Hike on Lesser-Known Vermont State Lands